zuozhenggh/learning-library/developer-library/apex/rest-data-source/4-creating-pages/4-creating-pages.md

 # Creating Pages

 ## Introduction
-In this lab, you will learn how to utilize Web Source modules as the basis for creating reports and forms within the application.
+In this lab, you will learn how to utilize REST Data Sources as the basis for creating reports and forms within the application.

 Estimated Time: 15 minutes